manik282/Getting-Cleaning-data-Assignment/README.md

 Create a folder to place the following two peice of content
 * The R code run_analysis.R
 * UCI HAR Dataset folder
-This folder needs to be made the working directory in R. Then, run source("run_analysis.R") in this working directory to generate a new file tiny_data.txt
+This folder needs to be made the working directory in R

+Then, run source("run_analysis.R") in this working directory to generate a new file tiny_data.txt